andimity/personal_website/README.md

-# personal_website
+# Personal Website
-a repo for playing around with javascript and creating a personal website
+A repo for playing around with javascript and creating a personal website.